Fundamentals of Finance (Certificate)

 • Targeted: Get the specific, career-focused education you need now

-• Convenient: Evening classes at Illinois Tech’s Downtown Campus, located a block west of Union Station in Chicago
+• Convenient: Evening courses at Illinois Tech’s Conviser Law Center, located one block west of Union Station and near Ogilvie Transportation Center in downtown Chicago

 • Flexible: Take one or more courses at a time

-Certificate program students who later apply and are admitted to a master’s degree program at Stuart may apply all approved certificate coursework with a grade of “B” or higher to a master’s degree.
+Students in this certificate program who later apply and are admitted to a different master’s degree program at Stuart may apply all approved certificate coursework with a grade of B or higher to that master’s degree.
 A certificate is typically equivalent to one-fourth to one-third of the credit hours required for a degree.
 Students have the option of transferring to the master’s program in any semester.

 Featured Faculty